On extremal properties of perfect 2-colorings: Expander Mixing Lemma and its corollaries

-The Expander Mixing Lemma is proved in \cite{AlonCh} and it is appeared in the appropriate form, for example, in \cite{Dev} (Lemma 3).
-Moreover, a proof of an improvement of the lemma can be found in \cite{Dev}.
-We repeat a proof to be sure that the subsets reached the bound are correspond to a perfect $2$-coloring.
+The Expander Mixing Lemma is proven in~\cite{AlonCh} and it appears in a form appropriate for us, for example, in~\cite{Dev} (Lemma 3).
+Moreover, a proof of an improvement of the lemma can be found in~\cite{Dev}.
+Below, we establish that subsets attaining bound (\ref{EML}) correspond to a perfect $2$-coloring.
+To prove this, we need to repeat the proof of the Expander Mixing Lemma.

+\begin{lemma}[Expander Mixing Lemma] Let $G$ be an $r$-regular connected graph and let $\lambda$ be the second largest, in absolute value, eigenvalue of~$G$ (if $G$ is bipartite, then $\lambda = -r$).
+Then